 After all, all you should have to do is MODEL SUCCESS and you will be a success!

-That’s pretty important and I’ll leave that loop open for you for the moment.
+And then that fails (or how they THOUGHT “modeling” worked failed).
+That’s pretty important, and I’ll leave that loop open for you for the moment.

 It’s really difficult to think of anyone who didn’t fail…a lot…before they succeeded.
 (No one is coming to mind.)

 People ask me, “How many books have you written?”
 I stumble on this question.